wp-plugins/sports-rankings-lists/readme.txt

 = When I change my rankings in the "ranker" - the post doesn't update with the new rankings =

-If Rankings are updated the post must be updated by clicking the "update" button within the post where the rankings shortcode is placed.
+If Rankings are updated the post must be updated (if using WP-SUPER-CACHE or simular) by clicking the "update" button within the post where the rankings shortcode is placed.

 = I can't UPLOAD CSV files =